minkeymouse/nowcasting-kr/STATUS.md

 **What This Means**:
 - ⚠️ **Training INCOMPLETE** - Only 10/12 models trained (missing KOIPALL.G_ddfm, KOIPALL.G_dfm)
-- ⚠️ **Nowcasting experiments FAILED** - All 12 JSON files have "no_results" status, but fix applied (actual value lookup bug fixed - needs re-run)
+- ⚠️ **Nowcasting experiments FAILED** - All 12 JSON files have "no_results" status, but NEW fixes applied this iteration:
+  - **CRITICAL**: Fixed date type conversion (target_month_end to pd.Timestamp) for consistent comparisons with pandas DatetimeIndex
+  - Improved actual value lookup with exact month matching and better diagnostics
+  - Data range validation to check if data extends to nowcasting period
+  - Target month validation to check if actual values are available before processing
+  - Needs re-run to verify fixes work
 - ✅ **Forecasting results exist** - Table 2 can be generated (extreme values filtered when loading)
-- ✅ **Bug fixed** - Actual value lookup now uses monthly aggregated data instead of weekly data
+- ✅ **VAR numerical instability documented** - Added comment in train.py explaining VAR limitations for long horizons

 ---